Esophageal cancer

 Classification and staging

-| Stadium | Description | 5-year survival (approximate) |
+| Stadium | Description | 5-year survival |

 |---|---|---|

-| Stage I (T1 N0 M0) | Tumor limited to the mucosa or submucosa, with no lymph node involvement or distant metastasis | Stage 60–80 % — a stage amenable to endoscopic or curative surgical treatment with excellent outcomes |
+| Stage I (T1 N0 M0) | Tumor limited to the mucosa or submucosa, with no lymph node involvement or distant metastasis | 60 to 80 % - stage accessible to curative endoscopic or surgical treatment with excellent results |

-| Stage II (T1-3 N0-1 M0) | Tumor invading the muscularis propria or adventitia, with or without involvement of 1 to 2 regional lymph nodes, without distant metastasis | Stage 30–50 % — multimodal treatment (preoperative chemoradiotherapy followed by surgery); resection is often still possible |
+| Stage II (T1-3 N0-1 M0) | Tumor invading the muscularis propria or adventitia, with or without involvement of 1 to 2 regional lymph nodes, without distant metastasis | 30 to 50 % — multimodal treatment (preoperative chemoradiotherapy followed by surgery); resectability still often possible |

-| Stage III (T3-4 N1-2 M0) | Tumor invading adjacent structures (pleura, pericardium, diaphragm) or involvement of 3 to 6 regional lymph nodes, without distant metastasis | 15 to 30 % — induction chemoradiotherapy followed by surgical reevaluation; resectability varies depending on the response to treatment |
+| Stage III (T3-4 N1-2 M0) | Tumor invading adjacent structures (pleura, pericardium, diaphragm) or involving 3 to 6 regional lymph nodes, without distant metastasis | 15 to 30 % — induction chemoradiotherapy followed by surgical re-evaluation; resectability varies depending on treatment response |

-| Stage IV (any T, any N, M1) | Presence of distant metastases (liver, lungs, bones, distant lymph nodes) regardless of local tumor status | Less than 5 % — palliative care; systemic chemotherapy, immunotherapy, and/or symptomatic treatment of dysphagia (esophageal prosthesis, palliative radiation therapy) |
+| Stage IV (any T, any N, M1) | Presence of distant metastases (liver, lungs, bones, distal lymph nodes) regardless of local tumor status | Less than 5 % — palliative treatment; systemic chemotherapy, immunotherapy, and/or symptomatic treatment of dysphagia (esophageal prosthesis, palliative radiotherapy) |

 Treatment options